 #1: Be Specific and Concise

 The Georgia Tech supplemental essay only gives you room for up to 300 words.
 That's a pretty short essay!
-Since you’re so tight on length, you’ll need to make sure you’re using the space you have wisely.
+Since you're so limited in terms of length, you'll need to make sure you're using the space you have wisely.
 Don't write super flowery, verbose descriptions or rely on overly vague examples.

 Instead, be as specific as you can be so that you're emphasizing only the most important parts of the story you want to tell.
 Specificity will make your essay more concise and easier to follow.